90CaI2/Blender-Shapekeys-Transfer-Mapper/README.md

 # Blender-Shapekeys-Transfer-Mapper
 Blender 4.5 add-on for transferring and mapping shapekeys between MMD and custom facial systems with flexible JSON-based mapping rules, driver creation, and baking support.
+This MMD_Waffle.json can only support the MMD shaped keys to Waffle model's shaped keys (https://x.com/WaffleNSFW).
+I suggest you to generate your own file to deal with more custome personalized model.
+Thanks to all content creator!

 # Shapekey Transfer & Mapper